liampc/100-days-of-code/log.md

 Progress: just made a simple counter in codepen

 Thoughts: skipped for the first time yesterday, I got terribly sick that I just slept for almost the whole day.
 Today is Sunday, I want to do somthing simple so I just made a simple increase decrease counter in codepen just to use simple js solution.
 I thought it was too simple for me but while making it I actually made little mistakes and insisted on copying what I remember from thhe FCC tutorial instead of trusting my knowlege even though it was right

+## Day 31: 22 June 2020

+Progress: watch a JS30 tutorial and do my version of flex grid from scratch

+Thoughts: I decided to set aside my library project for now from Odin Project because I am having a hard time and tend to get stuck.
+I'm not really fond of just watching tutorials because I feel i'm "cheating", so I skipped it but then realized I am missing a lot of things.
+Now, I just decided that I will watch tutorial videos but I will do everything from scratch instead of just plugging the missing code or the code that I have to solve.